What to Expect From Radiation Therapy

 Before you start radiation to your head or neck, see your dentist for a thorough exam.
 Radiation can cause problems in your mouth that include:

 - Lack of saliva

 - Jaw stiffness

-It's important to tell your cancer team about any of these problems so they can help reduce the discomfort you feel.
+Tell your cancer team about any of these problems so they can help you feel better.
 To help manage these side effects:

 - Avoid spicy and acidic foods.